ilan-anodot/anodotcost_api_docs_slate/source/includes/_Budgets.md

 | apikey | header |  | Yes |  |

 **Responses**

-The response is an array of budgets defined in the account.
+The response is an array of budgets defined in the account.</br>
+V2 responses include additional fields that are available in the budget object.

-> Response Example
+> Response Example v1

 ```json
 [